-The Office of Child Care envisions a high quality early care and education system accessible to all families that nurtures children’s healthy growth and early learning, fosters protective factors* in families, and strengthens communities.
+The Office for the Advancement of Early Care and Education envisions a high quality early care and education system accessible to all families that nurtures children’s healthy growth and early learning, fosters protective factors* in families, and strengthens communities.

 What We Do

-The Office of Child Care shapes policy recommendations, facilitates planning, and provides a range of services aimed at improving the availability, quality and access to early care and education programs.
+The Office for the Advancement of Early Care and Education shapes policy recommendations, facilitates planning, and provides a range of services aimed at improving the availability, quality and access to early care and education programs.
 The Office supports efforts to promote informed parents’ choice of early care and education services and the meaningful engagement of parents in those services.
 And finally, the Office works across disciplines to promote access to concrete supports that families need.

 How We Conduct Our Work